mbtech1177/web/README.md

 - Follow users' followings
 - Follow users' who posted to hashtag
 - Download users' followers
-- Already-downloaded results will be available after manual stop or even error
+- Stop any task at any moment – results will still be available
 - ...
 And many more are coming!
 Drop us a line into Telegram: https://t.me/instabotproject

 ## Minimal Requirements